snackCake/docs/Broadleaf-Concepts/Site-Map-Generators.md

     public void setRootCategory(Category rootCategory);
 ```

-3)  A class that extends `SiteMapGeneratorConfigurationImpl` and implements your interface from above.
+3)  This step is optional.
+Follow these instructions only if you wish to have site map generator configuration options beyond what is found in `SiteMapGeneratorConfiguration`.
+A class that extends `SiteMapGeneratorConfigurationImpl` and implements your interface from above.

 Here is an example: